CybotAS/CookiebotWP/readme.txt

 Cookiebot CMP WordPress cookie banner and cookie policy generator - comply with the major data protection laws (GDPR, ePrivacy, CCPA, LGPD, etc.)

 ## Description ##

+**Exclusive Black Friday Promotion**

+Get 30% off Your Cookiebot CMP subscription*

+*This promotion is valid until November 30th, 2023 and will be applied automatically.
+The discount applies to new subscriptions only and is valid for the first 6 months of the subscription period.

+---

 Cookiebot Consent Management Platform (CMP) provides an **easy to use and fully automated** WordPress cookie banner.
 It enables compliance with the GDPR, DMA, LGPD, CCPA and other privacy regulations.
 It also helps **build trust with website visitors** by giving them more control over their personal data.